 This life jacket inflates manually, so you need to pull the large handle before it inflates.
-In case the handle doesn’t work, there’s a blow-up tube as a backup.
-This flotation device is useful for many water activities like water sports, flat-water paddling, or recreational boating.
+If the handle doesn’t work, there’s a blow-up tube as a backup.
+This flotation device is helpful for many water activities like water sports, flat-water paddling, or recreational boating.

-Like many other inflatable PFD’s, this jacket is comfortable, lightweight, low profile design, and has a soft neoprene neckline.
-The airbag is made of Nylon and TPU, and inflates in less than 3 seconds, excellent if you are in swift-moving water with your kayak.
+Like many other inflatable PFDs, this jacket is comfortable, lightweight, low profile design, and has a soft neoprene neckline.
+The airbag is made of Nylon and TPU and inflates in less than 3 seconds, which is excellent if you are in swift-moving water with your kayak.

 Each life jacket is pressured tested for 24 hours twice.
 The large reflectors on the jacket significantly improve visibility in darkness.